LucaMannella/LucaMannella/README.md

 ## Welcome to my GitHub profile!

 - 🔭 I’m a III year Ph.D. student of the [Department of Control and Computer Engineering](https://www.dauin.polito.it/) at [Politecnico di Torino](https://www.polito.it/index.php?lang=en).
 In particular, I am a member of the [e-Lite research group](https://elite.polito.it/).
+Our open-source projects will be soon available on [GitHub](https://github.com/elite-polito).
 - 🔍 You can find my publications on [Research Gate](https://www.researchgate.net/profile/Luca-Mannella) or [Google Scholar](https://scholar.google.com/citations?user=ecwAbEYAAAAJ).
 - 🤔 The main theme of my PhD is "Supporting developers in the Cybersecurity of IoT Systems".
 Hence, my works are mainly related to IoT Security.
 Currently, I am mainly working on smart homes security.
   - Recently, I proposed a threat model for extensible smart home gateways.
 I am continuing to study which kind of issues could be faced by plug-in developers on different smart home platforms.
   - Moreover, I am investigating the Manufacturer Usage Description (MUD) standard and how it could be used to improve smart homes' security.
-- :teacher: From 2021, I was (one of) the teaching assistant(s) of Web Application I at Politecnico di Torino — a course focused on the front-end of web application (using React framework).
+- :teacher: From 2021, I am (one of) the teaching assistant(s) of Web Application I at Politecnico di Torino — a course focused on the front-end of web application (using React framework).
 This year I am involved only in one of the two english courses.
-Here you can find the [course's website](https://elite.polito.it/teaching/current-courses/556-01txyov-wa1).
+Here you can find the [course's website](http://bit.ly/polito-wa1-iz).

 ### 📫 How to reach me